-We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
+We celebrated our 75th anniversary as British Council in the Netherlands in 2021 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
 Watch the personal story from Onno van Wilgenburg and expand the boxes below to read the full stories by Johan de Koning, Mathilde Bosma, Lara Neervoort, Pieter van Duijvenbooden and Maarten Selten.

 75 UK-NL Stories - Student life

 The Netherlands is geographically close to the United Kingdom, but so are other countries, thus there must be particular underlying factors that give rise to the fact that the UK is my favourite.

 Probably the preference goes back to my youth, when I had two big passions, and still do, in which the UK played a crucial role, i.e., tennis and music.

 I recall the unsurpassed BBC Wimbledon coverage with Harry Carpenter at the end of the 1970’s.
 More precisely, I was an attempt to watch it, as in those days we didn’t exactly have crystal clear BBC reception at this side of the Channel.
 To the contrary: the image was mostly snowy with hardy any visibility; but hey, if you finally managed to see a ball it came from Bjorn Borg!